Pertevniyal Sultan: Diplomacy and engagements

 Pertevniyal was invisible but instrumental in politics.
 In February 1863, she arranged for Isma'il to meet Abdulaziz in private in her palace.
-In the summer of 1864, Isma'il's mother Hoshiyar Qadin travelled to Istanbul to help her son.
-She arrived with a proposed new heir in question, her grandson Tewfik Pasha, substantial wealth, and a keen understanding of female diplomacy.
-In the spring of 1866, they launched an attack in which the good offices of Pertevniyal may have been involved.
-In September 1867, Hoshiyar threw a dinner at her palace in the shores of the Bosporus in honour of Pertevniyal.
+In summer of 1864, Isma'il's mother Hoshiyar Qadin traveled to Istanbul, to help her son.
+She arrived with proposed new heir in question, her grandson Tewfik Pasha, lots of money, and female diplomacy.
+In spring of 1866, they launched the greatest attack, in which the good offices of Pertevniyal may have been involved.
+In September 1867, Hoshiyar threw a dinner at her own palace in the shores of the Bosphorus in honour of Pertevniyal.
 Pertevniyal returned the hospitality with an invitation of Hoshiyar to the Dolmabahçe Palace.

-In 1868, Eugénie de Montijo, empress of the Second French Empire, paid a visit to the Ottoman Empire.
-The sultan took her to his mother in the Dolmabahçe Palace, but reportedly, Pertevniyal became outraged by the presence of a foreign woman in the harem and greeted the Empress with a slap in the face, almost provoking an international incident.
-The visit of the Empress, however, did leave a lasting effect by making Western fashion prevalent among the harem women.

-In 1869, she met with Alexandra of Denmark, Princess of Wales, when the latter visited Istanbul with her husband, Edward, Prince of Wales (the future Edward VII).
+In 1868, Empress Eugénie of France paid a visit to the Ottoman Empire.
+She was taken by the sultan to his mother in the Dolmabahçe Palace, but reportedly, Pertevniyal became outraged by the presence of a foreign woman in her harem, and greeted the Empress with a slap in the face, almost provoking an international incident.
+The visit of the Empress, however, did leave a lasting effect by making Western fashion popular among the harem women.
+In 1869, she met with the Princess of Wales Alexandra of Denmark, when the latter visited Istanbul with her husband Prince of Wales Edward (future Edward VII).